Fat wedge filtrations and decomposition of polyhedral products: Further problems

 \subsection{Strong gcd-condition}

 We first pose a general problem.

 \begin{problem} Find a class of simplicial complexes for which the fat wedge filtrations of the real moment-angle complexes are trivial. \end{problem}

 One of our choice for the above problem in this paper is dual SCM complexes, where the choice is motivated by the Golodness.
-As mentioned above, SCM complexes can be thought of as a generalization of shellable complexes, and there is another generalization of dual shellability keeping the Golodness, called the strong gcd-condition.
+As mentioned above, SCM complexes can be thought of as a generalization of shellable complexes, and there is another generalization of dual shellability, called the strong gcd-condition introduced by J\"ollenbeck \cite{Jo}.
 We here recall the definition of the strong gcd-condition.

 \begin{definition} A simplicial complex $K$ satisfies the strong gcd-condition if minimal non-faces of $K$ admit an ordering $M_1,\ldots,M_r$, called a strong gcd-order, such that whenever $1\le i<j\le r$ and $M_i\cap M_j=\emptyset$, $M_k\subset M_i\cup M_j$ for some $k$ with $i<k\ne j$. \end{definition}